Writing Conferences and Retreats

 The Mendocino Coast Writers’ Conference is a vibrant gathering that offers Morning Workshops in a wide range of genres.
 Afternoons are packed with craft seminars, panels, one-on-one consultations, and open mics; and every evening offers an opportunity to enjoy the camaraderie and connection that make this conference, in the words of one participant, “life changing.”

-General registration will open in early April of 2026.
+General registration opened in April of 2026.
 For more information please visit mcwc.org.

 Spring Seminar Series: